xor-ranavikrant/Readme/Ignite Lab.md

 6. In the **Develop** pane, expand **SQL scripts**.

-7. Select the **1 Query Campaign And Twitter Data Using TSQL Language** script.
+7. Select the **1 Query Campaign And Twitter Data Using T-SQL Language** script.

 ![Query Campaign And Twitter Data Using TSQL Language](media/images/image3307.png)